 Although some of the new domains will be raising their prices over the course of the next year, there are still a ton of them that are more affordable than your traditional domain extensions and country code domains.
 This is a great time to be a buyer and an early adopter in the new domain market, with brands offering incredible sales and promotions to entice new users.

 5. The new brands are not as trustworthy

 It’s a known fact that .COM is what people know and trust, I mean it’s been around since 1985 when the internet began.
 The first round of new domains on the other hand, only launched in 2012 with more being added every week.
 Like I’ve mentioned a few times here, there are a massive amount of new domain extensions – some very similar such as .SHOP, .SHOPPING, .STORE & .TIENDA.
 Critics say this can lead to a confusing experience for consumers, but just like any other industry or product, customers are drawn to different brands selling similar products based on individual preferences including brand messaging, price point, friend referrals, etc. so the fact that there is both a .CAR and a .CARS domain doesn’t negatively impact the consumer experience with new domains.
 Just because a brand is new and unknown does not also make it untrustworthy and unestablished just ask the top players new gTLDs!

 Let me ask you this, how are consumers expected to want something they don’t know about?
 The new domains are something consumers will be excited to get behind once we figure out a way to eliminate the stigma surrounding them and highlight the many benefits.
-It’s our job to match our customers with a domain that suits them best anywhere from .ART to .COM and .XYZ.
+It’s our job to match our customers with a domain that suits them best anywhere from .AI domain to .IO domain and .XYZ domain.